Purpose of NMU's Social Media Guidelines

 Before creating a social media account, it is important to understand NMU’s overarching social media goals.
-Ultimately, these goals should be utilized to drive a University-wide strategy across all social media platforms.
+Ultimately, these goals should be utilized to drive a University-wide strategy across all social media platforms affiliated with NMU.

-- To create and disseminate content that is designed to encourage prospective students to visit our website and/or contact an admissions representative.
+- To create and share content that is designed to encourage prospective students to visit our website and/or contact an admissions representative.

-- To create and disseminate content that is designed to support burgeoning relationships with incoming students and increase their positive thoughts about NMU as an institution.
+- To create and share content that is designed to grow relationships with incoming students and increase their positive thoughts about NMU as an institution.

-- To maintain relationships with all other constituent groups, including but not limited to: current students, former students, alumni, community members and university faculty and staff.
+- To maintain relationships with all other community groups, including but not limited to: current students, former students, alumni, community members and university faculty and staff.

-- To quickly and appropriately respond to all comments, questions and concerns from our constituents within our abilities.
+- To quickly and appropriately respond to all comments, questions and concerns from our community within our abilities.

-These goals are also applicable for department/organization accounts.
+These goals are applicable for department/organization accounts.
 However, it is encouraged for departments/organizations to decide on specific goals, in addition to the ones above, to help guide them more pointedly when connecting with their audience.
 A consultation with the University Marketing and Communications team is strongly encouraged for development of a successful social media plan and strategy.
 Request a consultation.

 It is most effective to have fewer, well-executed accounts than it is to be have several accounts that are inadequately used.
 Not having a social media presence is less detrimental than having a social media presence that is not kept up with.

 When considering creating an account, first answer the following questions: